awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 + You can have up to five snapshot copy requests in progress to a single destination Region per account\.
 + Depending on the Regions involved and the amount of data to be copied, a cross\-Region snapshot copy can take hours to complete\.
 If there is a large number of cross\-Region snapshot copy requests from a given source AWS Region, Amazon RDS might put new cross\-Region copy requests from that source AWS Region into a queue until some in\-progress copies complete\.
 No progress information is displayed about copy requests while they are in the queue\.
 Progress information is displayed when the copy starts\.

-## Snapshot Retention<a name="USER_CopySnapshot.Retention"></a>
+## Snapshot retention<a name="USER_CopySnapshot.Retention"></a>

 Amazon RDS deletes automated snapshots at the end of their retention period, when you disable automated snapshots for a DB cluster, or when you delete a DB cluster\.
 If you want to keep an automated snapshot for a longer period, copy it to create a manual snapshot, which is retained until you delete it\.
 Amazon RDS storage costs might apply to manual snapshots if they exceed your default storage space\.

-For more information about backup storage costs, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.
+For more information about backup storage costs, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.

-## Copying Shared Snapshots<a name="USER_CopySnapshot.Shared"></a>
+## Copying shared snapshots<a name="USER_CopySnapshot.Shared"></a>

 You can copy snapshots shared to you by other AWS accounts\.
 If you are copying an encrypted snapshot that has been shared from another AWS account, you must have access to the AWS KMS customer master key \(CMK\) that was used to encrypt the snapshot\.

 You can only copy a shared DB cluster snapshot, whether encrypted or not, in the same AWS Region\.
-For more information, see [Sharing an Encrypted Snapshot](USER_ShareSnapshot.md#USER_ShareSnapshot.Encrypted)\.
+For more information, see [Sharing an encrypted snapshot](USER_ShareSnapshot.md#USER_ShareSnapshot.Encrypted)\.

-## Handling Encryption<a name="USER_CopySnapshot.Encryption"></a>
+## Handling encryption<a name="USER_CopySnapshot.Encryption"></a>

 You can copy a snapshot that has been encrypted using an AWS KMS customer master key \(CMK\)\.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted\.
 If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same AWS KMS CMK as the original snapshot, or you can specify a different AWS KMS CMK\.
 If you copy an encrypted snapshot across Regions, you can't use the same AWS KMS CMK for the copy as used for the source snapshot, because AWS KMS CMKs are Region\-specific\.
 Instead, you must specify a AWS KMS CMK valid in the destination AWS Region\.

 The source snapshot remains encrypted throughout the copy process\.
-For more information, see [Limitations of Amazon Aurora Encrypted DB Clusters](Overview.Encryption.md#Overview.Encryption.Limitations)\.
+For more information, see [Limitations of Amazon Aurora encrypted DB clusters](Overview.Encryption.md#Overview.Encryption.Limitations)\.

 **Note**
 For Amazon Aurora DB cluster snapshots, you can't encrypt an unencrypted DB cluster snapshot when you copy the snapshot\.

-## Copying Snapshots Across AWS Regions<a name="USER_CopySnapshot.AcrossRegions"></a>
+## Copying snapshots across AWS Regions<a name="USER_CopySnapshot.AcrossRegions"></a>

-When you copy a snapshot to an AWS Region that is different from the source snapshot's AWS Region, the copy is a full snapshot copy\.
-A full snapshot copy contains all of the data and metadata required to restore the DB instance\.

 Depending on the AWS Regions involved and the amount of data to be copied, a cross\-Region snapshot copy can take hours to complete\.
 In some cases, there might be a large number of cross\-Region snapshot copy requests from a given source AWS Region\.
 In these cases, Amazon RDS might put new cross\-Region copy requests from that source AWS Region into a queue until some in\-progress copies complete\.
 No progress information is displayed about copy requests while they are in the queue\.
 Progress information is displayed when the copy starts\.

 Cross\-Region snapshot copy isn't supported in the following opt\-in AWS Regions:
 + Africa \(Cape Town\)